Czech Pirate Party: Domestic policy

 The party's program focuses on safeguarding of civil liberties from state or corporate power through government transparency, accountability and anti-corruption measures, introducing elements of participatory democracy by enabling law proposals by the public through petitions and simplification of state bureaucracy through e-government.

 The party proposes a lobby register and a lobbying law reform, measures to address tax avoidance of multinational corporations and limit capital outflow, a bank tax, the strengthening of the Czech National Bank's authority, prevention of financial speculation leading to financial crises and financial crime; and it is against any public bank bailouts.

 The party has an environmental policy platform entitled "Ecology without ideology", which focuses on the elimination of fossil fuel subsidies, scientific research and development-based support for alternative energy (i.e. renewables and nuclear), sustainable materials management from product design to waste management, sustainable transport with a preference for public transport, and sustainable city planning and urban development.

 The party's agricultural policy proposes support for small-scale farmers and community farms instead of subsidizing intensive farming and large agribusinesses.
 The program promotes biodiversity of crops, and forest management and land management that address the environmental impact of agriculture rather than subsidizing monoculture crops that cause land degradation and have a variety of unsustainable environmental impacts.
 The Pirates also propose to simplify the producer–consumer chain by supporting infrastructure for the sale of local and seasonal produce.

-The party supports LGBT rights in the Czech Republic.
+The party supports LGBT rights in the Czech Republic, including the legalisation of same-sex marriage.

 In January 2019 it was reported that the party has proposed the eventual introduction of a universal basic income.

-2017 legislative electoral platform
+2017 parliamentary electoral platform

 The party's four main campaign policies in the run-up to the 2017 elections were: